pklaus/jinja2-render/README.md

 This is useful for example in the following cases:

 * The desired document (eg. Dockerfile) contains a lot of repeated statements.
-  They can be replaced in a Jinja2 Template by a [Jinja2 For Loop][].
+  In a Jinja2 Template they can be replaced by a [For Loop][].
 * The configuration space for the desired document is large and the differences would be small, so maintaining a single template file is much easier.

 ### Workflow

 ```
                      jinja2-render
                     (& contexts.py)
                           ↓

 Jinja2 Template File            Rendered File
-(eg. Dockerfile.jinja)   🡆    (eg. Dockerfile)
+(eg. Dockerfile.jinja2)   🡆    (eg. Dockerfile)
 ```

 ### Synopsis